data301-2021-summer2/project-group25-project/images/README.md

 # Images

-This directory will contain any external images that is us
+This directory will contain any external images that is used.